Lucy Walker steamboat disaster: Explosion and fire

 About 5:00 on the afternoon of Wednesday, October 23, 1844, the vessel's engines stopped and she drifted mid-river about 4 to 5 mi below New Albany while some repairs were made.
 Suddenly, the three boilers exploded in a mighty blast, propelling shards of metal and pieces of human flesh.
 One man shot 50 ft in the air, to fall as a missile, piercing the boat's deck.
 Another was sliced in half by a piece of a boiler wall.
 The vessel then caught fire and quickly sank in 12 ft of the Ohio River.
 Soon the water was filled with bodies of passengers and crew of the unfortunate Lucy Walker, both living and dead.
-Many were mangled or burned and survived only by rescue efforts of Captain L.B.
+A number of them were mangled or burned and survived only by rescue efforts of Captain L.B.
 Dunham and the crew of the nearby snagboat Gopher, which had been removing underwater obstacles under contract to the U.S. Army Topographical Engineers.

 Loss of steamboats by collision, fire, or river obstacles (snags) was well understood, but boiler explosions seemed arbitrary and mysterious.
-Immediately after the loss of the Lucy Walker, many newspapers began to speculate on the cause or causes of the explosion.
+Immediately after the loss of the Lucy Walker, multiple newspapers began to speculate on the cause or causes of the explosion.
 One paper opined that a faulty force pump and low water level in the boiler was the cause.
 Another newspaper reported qualms about reckless behavior of the boat's officers or shoddy construction of the boilers.
 Later there was speculation that steamboat racing might have contributed to the disaster.

 The demise of the Lucy Walker was not the worst steamboat disaster in American history (see the Sultana), but it was among the most deadly.
 It is possible that more than 100 people died that day.
-Many steamboats sank because of boiler explosions, like the Lucy Walker explosion, but others like the Lady Elgin (sunk in a collision on Lake Michigan), had different causes.
+Multiple steamboats sank because of boiler explosions, like the Lucy Walker explosion, but others like the Lady Elgin (sunk in a collision on Lake Michigan), had different causes.

 Legislation and regulation

 The high death toll of steamboat disasters like the Lucy Walker sparked public concern, litigation, and Congressional debates about insurance issues, compensation of victims, responsibilities of vessel owners and masters, and need for state or federal legislation.
 There were ad hoc local and Congressional investigations of individual steamboat disasters, especially those involving boiler explosions.
-The general public was concerned that steamboat racing contributed to these disasters, but many steamboat captains and passengers were thrilled by the excitement and gambling accompanying the contests.
+The general public was concerned that steamboat racing contributed to these disasters, but steamboat captains and passengers were thrilled by the excitement and gambling accompanying the contests.

 Much of the problem was ignorance by steamboat operators.
 In those early days, the physics and mechanics of boiler explosions were not well understood.
 Designers did not know the tensile, compressive, or shear strengths of metals.
 Engineers did not know the effects of scaling, mud, etc., on feedwater pumps.
 Safety valves could be overloaded, and there were few pressure gauges.
 Too low water levels in boilers led to overheated boiler walls.
 Sometimes owners were simply too frugal or greedy to pay for good equipment or competent employees.